-7. Explore historic Fremantle
+7. Explore The Historic Fremantle

 I’m still trying to figure out if the historic seaside port of Fremantle is a suburb of Perth or its own city?
 Help me out!
 But I do know it makes for a great day trip.

-8. See a performance at Perth Concert Hall
+8. See a Performance at Perth Concert Hall

-I haven’t been to a performance at the Perth Concert Hall myself, but I’ve been told several times, and have read, that the acoustics are incredible, even better than at the Sydney Opera House.
+I haven’t been to a performance at the Perth Concert Hall myself, but I’ve been told several times, and have read, that the acoustics are incredible – even better than at the Sydney Opera House.

 9. Eat at the Greenhouse

 The Greenhouse, located on St George’s Terrace is one of Perth’s hot restaurants.
 First of all, it’s a very interesting building architecturally and the concept is about operating better places for people and the whole place is geared toward sustainability.